-Now when you have interviewed a good number of customers it is time to analyse data and make decisions from there.
-Start of by writing every single answer on a separate sticky note. (if it helps jot down a number or initials to refer back to the interviewee) lay the stickies out in a grid.
+Now when you have interviewed a good number of customers it is time to analyze data and make decisions from there.
+Start by writing every single answer on a separate sticky note. (if it helps jot down a number or initials to refer back to the interviewee) lay the stickies out in a grid.
 Where the interviewee is played out across columns and the topics across rows.
 Make sure to leave some room in the row section since there are going to be different and more than one answers available here.
 Stick answers in the grid.
 Now start looking for similar answers or problems and group them together.

 Can your hypotheses be validated?

 See if there are any other patterns emerging.